Co-operative Trades Orientation Loading...

 Students will spend a total of 30 hours per week in class (approximately 60 percent classroom setting and 40 percent shop setting).

-During the 8-week work experience placement, students will gain experience in working in a chosen trade.
+During the 5-week work experience placement, students will gain experience in working in a chosen trade.
 Any relocation expenses are the responsibility of the student.

 Students must successfully complete all required courses in order to be eligible to receive a Certificate of Achievement in Co-operative Trades Orientation.
-When you have completed all program requirements, please apply to graduate.
+When students have completed all program requirements, they may apply to graduate.